 If you already have Program Management software, an integration between both tools might be valuable to keep data ownership clear.

-Now after you have planned your target architecture on portfolio level, it's time to focus on single applications.
+Now after you have planned your target architecture at the portfolio level, it's time to focus on single applications.
 Besides the global lifecycle, you can manage when an application is rolled-out, e.g. for a specific user group, by utilizing the active-from and active-until attributes on the relations.

 Active-From and Active-Until will never "overwrite" the global lifecycle.
 Make sure that both are aligned.